Code-Mixing

 Research

-Presents the Matrix Language Frame model, which proposes that in mixed utterances one language provides the morphosyntactic frame while the other contributes lexical content — the most influential formal structural account of intrasentential code-mixing.
+Summary: Presents the Matrix Language Frame model, proposing that in mixed utterances one language provides the morphosyntactic frame — the most influential formal structural account of intrasentential code-mixing.

-Introduces the translanguaging framework that challenges the traditional code-mixing/switching distinction by arguing that multilinguals draw from a unified linguistic repertoire rather than two separate languages — the most cited contemporary theoretical framework in multilingualism and bilingual education research.
+Summary: Introduces the translanguaging framework challenging the code-mixing/switching distinction; argues multilinguals draw from a unified repertoire rather than two separate languages.